OpenSpace/OpenSpace-Docs/content/universe/cosmic-microwave-background/index.md

 ## Origin of the CMB

 We call the CMB a "baby picture" because its origins are from a time when light began to travel across the universe---a time shortly after the Big Bang.
-The universe was born 13.8 billion years ago when the Big Bang occurred.
+The universe was born 13.8 billion years ago when the [Big Bang](https://en.wikipedia.org/wiki/Big_Bang) occurred.
 The primordial universe of subatomic particles quickly formed into atomic nuclei of hydrogen, helium, and lithium.
 Electrons and light scattered off these nuclei in this early epoch when we say the universe was opaque---light was scattering off these particles and could not travel across space.

 Around 380,000 years after the Big Bang, the expanding universe cooled to about 3,000 Kelvin.
 At this temperature, the free electrons were able to combine with the hydrogen nuclei (protons) to form neutral hydrogen.
-At this point, like a fog lifting, light was able to travel across the universe without scattering off all these particles.
-This is the beginning of the Radiation Era of the universe.
-At this point the CMB light peaked at about 1 micron in the infrared and, as we mentioned above, the gas temperature was about 3,000 Kelvin.
+At this point, like a fog lifting, light was able to travel across the universe without scattering off all these particles---the universe becomes transparent to light.
+At this point the CMB light peaked at a wavelength of about 1 micron in the infrared and, as we mentioned above, the gas temperature was about 3,000 Kelvin.
 The CMB would have glowed orange-red in visible light.

 However, since that time, the universe has expanded 1,000 times in size, and the light within has been {term}`redshifted <redshift/blueshift>` toward longer and longer wavelengths.
 Today, the peak CMB light has redshifted 1,000 times, so it's now in the microwave with a wavelength of 1 millimeter (1 micron &times; 1,000 = 1 mm).
 The corresponding gas temperature over that expansion is also 1,000 times less, so instead of 3,000 Kelvin, it's now 3 Kelvin, or the more precise 2.7 Kelvin.

 While the fog lifted 380,000 years after the Big Bang when electrons combined with protons to form hydrogen, to continue our analogy, we are still subject to an upper cloud deck.
 The CMB light itself is the limit of what we can see---it prevents us from seeing an earlier time in the universe because light did not travel freely in the universe before that time.
 The CMB light is our observational limit and an imprint of the universe at that time.

+Read more on the [Chronology of the Universe](https://en.wikipedia.org/wiki/Chronology_of_the_universe).

-## Seeds of structure
+## Seeds of Structure

 The tiny differences in temperature we see in the CMB image may be thought of as infinitesimally small fluctuations in the density of the universe at that time, 380,000 years after the Big Bang.
-These are the seeds of the large-scale structure we see today---the walls, filaments, and superclusters.
+These are the seeds of the large-scale structure we see today---the [walls](https://en.wikipedia.org/wiki/Galaxy_filament#Galaxy_walls), [filaments](https://en.wikipedia.org/wiki/Galaxy_filament), and [superclusters](https://en.wikipedia.org/wiki/Supercluster).
 These seeds will grow, by gravity, into the present structure. *How* that happened remains a mystery to us, and is surely the subject of a future Nobel Prize.

-## Cosmological constraints
+## Cosmological Constraints

 Mapping these cosmic fluctuations yields information about the nature of the universe.
-Measuring these fluctuations tells us about the density and composition of the universe, the nature of the expansion of the universe, and knowing the matter and energy of the universe, we can use Einstein's Theory of General Relativity to understand the rate of expansion then turn the clock back and deduce the age of the universe, which stands at around 13.8 billion years.
+Measuring these fluctuations tells us about the density and composition of the universe, the nature of the expansion of the universe, and knowing the matter and energy of the universe, we can use Einstein's [Theory of General Relativity](https://en.wikipedia.org/wiki/General_relativity) to understand the rate of expansion then turn the clock back and deduce the age of the universe, which stands at around 13.8 billion years.
 The CMB confirms for us the Big Bang Theory of the formation of the universe.

-## Mapping efforts
+## Mapping Efforts

 The CMB has been mapped by three main space telescopes: the Cosmic Background Explorer (COBE), the Wilkinson Microwave Anisotropy Probe (WMAP), and the Planck mission.

 COBE operated between 1989 and 1993 and returned the first detailed all-sky image of the CMB.
 WMAP gathered data from 2001 through 2010 and offered a much clearer picture of the CMB.
 The Planck mission ran from 2009 to 2013 and is the best image to date of the CMB.

+Each successive mission increased the quality of the maps and refined our understanding of the universe.
+COBE's effective resolution in this map is 10&deg; while the Planck map has 5-arcminute resolution.

 :::{figure} cmb_composite.png